Top of the page

 Describe your pain.
 Tell your care team when you are in pain.
 Let them know if it's getting better, staying the same, or getting worse.
 Is the pain dull, sharp, aching, shooting, or burning?
 Try to be as specific as you can.
 The more they know, the more your care team can help.

 Know your options.
 Ask about options for treating your pain.
 Your doctor can tell you what treatment he or she recommends.
 You may get intravenous (IV) medicines, use a medicine pump, or take pills.
-You may also want to try non-medical options or over-the-counter non-steroidal anti-inflammatory drugs (NSAIDs) like ibuprofen or naproxen.
+You may also want to try non-medical options like using heat or cold.
 If your pain medicine doesn't seem to help, let your doctor know that too.

 Speak up about side effects.
 Do you feel sick to your stomach?
 Are you constipated?
 Does your head feel foggy?
 You may be able to try different pain control options if you have side effects.